Potensic Atom SE Review Summary

 Flight Features

-The drone has three-speed modes, video, normal and sports; the difference between each flight mode is the speed the drone can reach.
+The drone has 3 speed modes, video, normal and sports; the difference between each flight mode is the speed the drone can reach.
 In video mode, which is essentially like the Cine mode on the Mini SE, the drone has a maximum speed of 13 mph.
 In normal mode, it can reach 22 mph; in sports mode, the drone reaches its maximum speed of 35 mph.

 Even at its fastest speed, the video feed is very stable for a drone that has no gimbal stabilisation.
 Potensic has done a very good job with its EIS feature.